katayama8000/axum-ddd-rust/README.md

 - Domain Driven Design

 ## How to run
-2. run the devcontainer in VSCode.
+1. Run the devcontainer in VSCode.
-3. Finally, start the server with the following command:
+2. Then, start the server with the following command:

 ```bash
 cargo run --bin main